 Caring for a person with dementia or Alzheimer's disease presents a range of challenges.
 Spouses, family members, and friends must deal with feelings of loss as the person they know seems to slip away.
 Supporting a loved one with basic activities of daily living can be time consuming and exhausting.
 And it is difficult to balance protecting the person you're caring for and preserving what independence remains.

-One of the trickiest problems to negotiate is driving.
+One of the trickiest problems for caregivers to negotiate with people with dementia is driving.
 The consequences of a misstep behind the wheel can be deadly.

 Decisions about driving

 Whether or not it is safe to drive can be complicated, particularly when the person is only mildly impaired.
 Some believe that driving privileges should not be taken away until a person is clearly an unsafe driver.